dio-gh/pcsx2-bg-updater/README.md

    * on the `Conditions` tab, check the `only if network connection is available` (optional)
    * click `OK` to finalize the task

-If you've done everything correctly, you'll no longer be prompted to update PCSX2 on startup, nor will it forcefully update on every launch.
-Instead, the emulator will be kept up-to-date by this script, periodically polling for updates, and applying them as they come, seamlessly.
+If you've done everything correctly, the emulator will be kept up-to-date by this script, periodically polling for updates, and applying them as they come, seamlessly.

 </details>